ringcentral/ringcentral-js/README.md

 # API calls

-To perform an authenticated API call, you should use the one of the methods of the platform singleton:
+To perform an authenticated API call, you should use the one of the methods of the platform object:

 ```js
 rcsdk.platform()